-- Microsoft Visual Studio 2010 software development environment, including the DirectX SDK, .NET Framework SDK 2, XNA Game Studio 4, and VisioModeler 3
+Microsoft Visual Studio 2015 Community software development environment, including the DirectX SDK, .NET Framework SDK, and XNA Game Studio 4.

 Besides the computer and A/V equipment, the Windows Laboratory has a large white board and number of tables and comfortable chairs for group projects, discussions, homework, and quiet study.

 For more information about the Windows labs please visit the Windows Labs UWB CSS Wiki page.